music-encoding/guidelines/_guidelines-v3/11-editTrans/03-edittransReg.md

 perspective of current practice by using the {% include link elem="orig" %} element with no attributes specified, as follows:

-{% include plainExample.html example="examples/editTrans/editTrans-sample218.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample218.xml" valid="true" %}
 Alternatively, the encoder may indicate that the clef has been modernized into a G-clef by using the {% include link elem="reg" %} element with no attributes specified, as follows:

-{% include plainExample.html example="examples/editTrans/editTrans-sample219.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample219.xml" valid="true" %}
 As another alternative, the encoder may encode both the old and modernized shapes, so that applications may render both at the reader's will:

-{% include plainExample.html example="examples/editTrans/editTrans-sample220.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample220.xml" valid="true" %}
 As described above, the **@resp** attribute may be used to specify the agent responsible for the regularization.